isabella232/ds-blog/blog/DS-1311/RDS-Encryption-At-Rest.md

 having this data structure allows us to lookup any row by it's primary key and then lookup each column by it's name.
 This is very powerful.

-* at his point we have our source and target users and all of the source schema level grants, we now compare the list of users and if the user is missing on the target we re-create it and it's schema level grants (if any) [here](https://github.com/InVisionApp/ds-blog/blob/master/blog/DS-1311/code/mysql_replica_clone.go#L133-L170)
+* at this point we have our source and target users and all of the source schema level grants, we now compare the list of users and if the user is missing on the target - we re-create it and it's schema level grants (if any) [here](https://github.com/InVisionApp/ds-blog/blob/master/blog/DS-1311/code/mysql_replica_clone.go#L133-L170)
 * and as a final step we reset the [binlog retention hours](https://github.com/InVisionApp/ds-blog/blob/master/blog/DS-1311/code/mysql_replica_clone.go#L172) to a static value we always use (7 days)

 ## Validation
-At this point, all newly restored instances with encryption at rest enabled, and it's read-replicas (if any), are ready and are named as `new-<nameN>`.
+At this point, all newly restored instances with encryption at rest enabled, and it's read-replicas (if any), are ready and named as `new-<nameN>`.

 Our original instances are renamed as `old-<nameN>` to ensure no connections can be made to them.